Ninna994/automation/Cucumber and Ruby Key Words and Principles.md

     Appium::TouchAction.new.swipe(start_x:X.xx, start_y:Y.yy, end_x:X.xx, end_y:Y.yy, duration:X ms).perform
    ```

+## Debugging

+Pry is tool that can be called if we want to pause our test execution and take over control over test at any time we want.

 ## Terminal commands

 1. _cucumber_ - executes every test scenario in every .feature file
 1. _cucumber -t @name_ - executes scenario or feature file with @name tag
 1. _cucumber --dry-run_ - executes scenarios without Ruby code, checks for step definitions
+1. _cucumber -t @tag1, @tag2_ - executes every scenario that either has @tag1 or @tag2
+1. _cucumber -t @tag1 -t @tag2_ - executes every scenario that has both @tag1 and @tag2
+1. _cucucmber -p profile-name_ -executes test scenario with this profile name
 1. _adb device_ - which device is connected to computer
 1. _uiautomatorviewer_ - starts automator viewer
 1. _irb_ - starts ruby console